adamhsparks/adamhsparks/content/post/2026-03-10-further-enhancing-r-nvim-with-arf-and-terminalgraphics/index.md

 listen_on unix:/tmp/kitty-$USER.sock
 ```

-If you're not using macOS, this may need minor changes to the `listen_on` path, you may need to drop the `-$USER` portion.:w
+If you're not using macOS, this may need minor changes to the `listen_on` path, you may need to drop the `-$USER` portion.

 ### Enabling R Support